Student standing up and talking in class

 Of course, real-life stutterers are very different from their imaginary counterparts.
 The list of famous stutterers includes many influential orators and leaders—including Prime Minister Winston Churchill and President Joe Biden—as well as performers known for the uniqueness and power of their voices, like the late actor James Earl Jones and the singer Ed Sheeran.

 And yet, for a multitude of reasons that extend beyond unflattering media portrayals, stuttering is a condition that remains stigmatized.
-It’s all-too-common for adults to treat kids who stutter as if they’re less capable than their peers, tell them to “slow down” when they’re struggling, or speak over them or complete their sentences, according to a 2022 research review from the University of Georgia’s Emma Thome.
+It’s all too common for adults to treat kids who stutter as if they’re less capable than their peers, tell them to “slow down” when they’re struggling, or speak over them or complete their sentences, according to a 2022 research review from the University of Georgia’s Emma Thome.
 Even well-meaning teachers sometimes buy into the myths and misconceptions surrounding stuttering, Thome writes, and may exclude stutterers from presentations and performances, thinking they’re doing them a favor.

 WHAT’S BEHIND STUTTERING?

 While research into the precise causes of stuttering is ongoing, Thome’s report notes that it—like other language-related conditions—seems to stem from differences in the brain’s processing, in this case leading to a “disruption in the forward flow of speech.”
-It also appears to have a genetic component; approximately 30 to 60 percent of people who stutter have a close family member who also stutters, a 2016 study notes.
+It also appears to have a genetic component; approximately 30 to 60 percent of people who stutter have a close family member who also stutters, a 2016 study found.

-“Anywhere between five and 11 percent of preschool-age children will begin to stutter,” Thome writes, but many of these cases resolve naturally, leaving the overall incidence of persistent stuttering at roughly one percent among older students and adults; it's roughly four times more common in males.
+“Anywhere between five and 11 percent of preschool-age children will begin to stutter,” Thome writes, but many of these cases resolve naturally, leaving the overall incidence of persistent stuttering at roughly 1 percent among older students and adults; it’s roughly four times more common in males.
 Contrary to myth, stuttering is not caused by shyness or anxiety.
 Rather, kids who stutter may feel more shy as a result of their condition, Thome says.
 And, importantly, research suggests that stuttering is not related to lower intelligence.

-As a result, the students that most teachers encounter “are likely beyond the window of natural recovery,” Thome writes.
+As a result, the students whom most teachers encounter “are likely beyond the window of natural recovery,” Thome writes.
 So, rather than trying to “fix” a student’s stuttering, special education and general education teachers should focus on solutions that “promote acceptance and openness toward stuttering, increase self-confidence, and manage the negative effects of stuttering,” Thome says.

 HELPING STUDENTS WHO STUTTER TO THRIVE IN CLASS